-4.7.10 Dedicated RAT types for Wireline access
+4.7.10 RAT types dedicated for Wireline access

 The AMF, as described in TS 23.501 [2] clause 5.3.2.3, determines the RAT Type for Wireline access, taking into account the Global W-AGF Node ID and possibly ULI information provided by the W-AGF.
 This RAT Type may allow to distinguish between Wireline-Cable access, Wireline-DSL access and Wireline-PON access.